What Are The 10 Undiscovered Islands?

 4. North Sentinel Island

-North Sentinel Island is located in the Andaman Islands of the South Indian Ocean, and it’s completely isolated.
+North Sentinel Island lies in the Andaman Islands of the South Indian Ocean and isolates completely.
 It’s surrounded on all sides by water and has no human visual contact from the land or sea.

-The uninhabitable island was first discovered in 1881, though its exact location wasn’t known until 1984 when a British surveyor charted its exact position for the first time.
-The Sentinelese are simply not interested in interactions with outsiders.
+The uninhabitable island was first discovered in 1881, though its exact location wasn’t popular until 1984 when a British surveyor charted its exact position for the first time.
+Outsiders simply don’t interest the Sentinelese for interactions.
+Smithsonian Magazine states, “For nearly 150 years, North Sentinel Island has remained virtually untouched—a refuge where indigenous people have been free.

-maintain their traditional ways without the threat of separation from their land.
-They have practiced a dramatic, intoxicating amalgamation of eastern Polynesian and Melanesian culture that preserves age-old skills in hunting, fishing and medicinal remedies.”
+Maintain their traditional ways without the threat of separation from their land.
+They have practiced a dramatic, intoxicating amalgamation of eastern Polynesian and Melanesian culture that preserves age-old hunting, fishing, and medicinal remedies skills.”

 5. Devon Island